zz-blue/SmartFlow-Doc/source/Installation.rst

    make lib-with-fortran CC=nvc CXX=nvc++ FC=nvfortran

 **Installation Notes and Verification**

+The CFD solver, SmartRedis, and SmartRedis-MPI **must** be compiled with the same compiler to ensure proper linking.

 The command ``smart build --device cpu --dragon`` not only builds SmartSim with CPU and Dragon support, but also installs and configures ``RedisAI``, enabling machine learning model execution within Redis.